-Psychographic segmentation is a qualitative research method that gathers information about customer attitudes, beliefs, hobbies, and personalities.
+Psychographic segmentation is a qualitative marketing research method that gathers information about customer attitudes, beliefs, hobbies, and personalities.

 Psychographic segmentation places customers into groups based on their shared attitudes, beliefs, and opinions.
 Unlike behavioral segmentation - which looks at defining customers by their purchasing habits - psychographic segmentation digs deeper into the reason why consumers do what they do.